Generalized Clifford-Severi Inequality and the Volume of Irregular Varieties: Introduction and preliminaries

-Section 4 is devoted to state the main result, and to prove several versions and corollaries.
-In Section 5 we proof the Main Theorem.
+Section 4 is devoted to proving Corollaries A, B and C, and giving some remarks, examples and other applications.
+In Section 5 we prove the Main Theorem.
 There, an account of Xiao's method especially adapted to \'etale Galois covers of fibrations onto $\mathbb{P}^1$ is given.

+{\bf Notations and conventions} Varieties are assumed to be smooth, projective, defined over an algebraically closed field $k$ of characteristic 0, except otherwise stated.
+We use the notation $L$ for a (Cartier) divisor or its associated line bundle interchangeably, except for the canonical sheaf and divisor which will be denoted by $\omega_X$ and $K_X$ respectively.
+We use additive or multiplicative notation interchangeably.